A lasting home for adults with developmental disabilities — built and governed by their families.

 It takes a village to raise a child, and even more so to keep that child safe, known, and held into adulthood.

-A small village of paired homes around a common heart.
+A small village of homes around a common heart.

-Each family has two connected homes, one for the parent, one for the adult child, sharing a garden and a threshold.
-The homes cluster around a central commons on a rural site that is walkable, sensory-considered, and open to its surrounding hamlet.
+Each family has a home, and two to three adult children live together in adjacent homes, which lets staff be shared and makes daily socialization easier.
+The homes gather around a central commons on a rural site that is walkable, sensory-considered, and open to its surrounding hamlet.

 Shared Living